Fermented in cedar barrels since 1897

 Soy sauce brewing methods have changed over time, with fermentation techniques becoming increasingly mechanized.

-However, for over 100 years since its founding, Hama Shoyu has not been obsessed with mechanization, and has instead stuck to the traditional methods of fermenting and aging the soy sauce over a long period of time, using the power of the microorganisms that live in the brewery.
+However, for over 100 years since its founding, Hama Shoyu has not been obsessed with mechanization, and has continued to adhere to the traditional method of fermenting and aging the product over a long period of time, using the power of the microorganisms that live in the brewery.

 How soy sauce is made